ONSdigital/sdg_data_updates/9-a-1/README.md

 - From the files box (bottom right panel) open the update_indicator_main.R script
 - Make sure `indicator <- "9-a-1"`
 - Run the automation by clicking the Source button towards the top right of the script window
 - The results should be saved in an sub-folder called Output in the 9-a-1 folder, and there should be a message confirming the name and location of the output csv.
-You may get some warning messages about packages, but as longas tyou get the message that the csv has been saved in the Output folder, it should be fine.
+You may get some warning messages about packages, but as long as you get the message that the csv has been saved in the Output folder, it should be fine.

 ### Possible future improvements: